gdikov/protein-function-prediction/README.md

 See `doc/dependency_graph.pdf`, it is the full dependency chart between all system components.

 ## Requirements and Dependencies
+#### Hardware requirements:
+We strongly suggest running the framework on a machine equipped with minimum 8GB of main memory and a GPU with at least 2GB of video memory.
+Note that the code automatically estimates the available memory and adjusts its behaviour appropriately, i.e. increasing the GPU memory will result in a faster computation in general.

 #### Python dependencies:
     * theano
     * Lasagne